Pennine Way

 The Pennine Way is a National Trail in England, with a small section in Scotland.
 The trail stretches for 268 mi from Edale, in the northern Derbyshire Peak District, north through the Yorkshire Dales and Northumberland National Park and ends at Kirk Yetholm, just inside the Scottish border.
 The path runs along the Pennine hills, sometimes described as the "backbone of England".
-Although not the United Kingdom's longest National Trail, (Note: This distinction belongs to the 1014 km South West Coast Path.) it is, according to The Ramblers, "one of Britain's best known and toughest".
+Although not the United Kingdom's longest National Trail, (Note: This distinction belongs to the 2689 mi King Charles III England Coast Path.) it is, according to the Ramblers, "one of Britain's best known and toughest".

 History

 Old Nags Head, in Edale, Derbyshire.
 The traditional starting point of the Pennine Way.

 The path was the idea of the journalist and rambler Tom Stephenson, inspired by similar trails in the United States, particularly the Appalachian Trail.
 Stephenson proposed the concept in an article for the Daily Herald in 1935, and lobbied Parliament for the creation of an official trail.
-The walk was planned to end at Wooler but it was decided that Kirk Yetholm would be the finishing point.
+The walk was planned to end at Wooler, but it was decided that Kirk Yetholm, a few miles west of Wooler, would be the finishing point.
 The final section was declared open in a ceremony held on Malham Moor on 24 April 1965.
-Before the official opening of the Pennine Way the British Army was invited to test the route, a task that was accomplished in one day.
+Before the official opening of the Pennine Way, the British Army was invited to test the route, a task that was accomplished in one day.
 Junior soldiers from the Junior Tradesman's Regiment of the Army Catering Corps, based in Aldershot, were split into patrols of four or five and each was allocated an approximately 15 mi section of the walk.
 A report was then provided on the signage and route feasibility.

 The Pennine Way celebrated its 50th anniversary in April 2015.
 A special four-part BBC One series The Pennine Way was broadcast throughout April.